Tue, 24 Apr 2007 19:52:49 -0700

 The Date and time is set but does not show up when I play back the videos I have shot. — Robert Davis

-A: "The data code (date/time or various settings when recorded) are not displayed while recording.
-However, they are recorded automatically onto tape.
+A: "The data code (date/time or various settings when recorded such as aprature and gain) are not displayed while recording.
+However, they are automatically encoded into each digital frame as it is recorded onto tape as time code.
 To display the data code, press DATA CODE on the Remote Commander during playback (p.47)." —DCRTRV350.pdf manual

-The data code information acompanies the data stream when copying with the iLink (FireWire) cable.
+The data code information acompanies the data stream attached to each frame when copying with the iLink (FireWire) cable.

 http://www.docs.sony.com/release/DCRTRV350.pdf <— get the manual (from http://esupport.sony.com/US/perl/model-home.pl?mdl=DCR-TRV350®ion_id=1)